ivansible/linux/roles/lin-wireguard/README.md

     lin_wg_keepalive: 0
 These settings allow to force MTU on interface or enable persistent keepalive.

+    lin_wg_metric: 0
+Assign given metric to new routes if this is non-zero.

     lin_wg_forward: true
 If this one is true, the role will allow packet forwarding between Wireguard interfaces.